iyefrat/hum/README.md

 -   playback keys
 -   Viewing the Queue, Library, and Playlists screens
 -   Editing the Queue with vim like cut copy and paste
--   adding and bulk adding songs from the Library and Playlists
+-   adding and bulk adding songs from the Library and Play  nlists
 -   vim style search
 -   a help command
 -   playlist editing